 - Whilst there is generally an awareness of the Stakeholder Group that needs to engaged in the development, sign off and delivery of this Project, little consideration seems to have been given by the project managers to the importance of agreeing principles and then ensuring that they are complied with.
-For example, David Powell's lack of familiarity with the OBC indicated that little attention had been paid to the OBC in finalising the tram documentation and yet the OBC is probably the best source of approved, or at least widely circulated, principles. - In order to engage effectively with stakeholders, ensure that their requirements are met and build their confidence in the process, it is important to establish clearly the mechanism by which principles will be shared, agreed and then cascaded into Project documentation. - The OBC includes in chapters 8 and 9 a number of clear and practical statements about the control of risk, management arrangements and governance.
+For example, David Powell's lack of familiarity with the OBC indicated that little attention had been paid to the OBC in finalising the tram documentation and yet the OBC is probably the best source of approved, or at least widely circulated, principles. <a href="IThe legal team drafting the Agreements is familiar with and was involved in drafting many of the relevant sections of the OBC.
+This is why no principle in the OBC has been contradicted in the drafting in the contract suite.] - In order to engage effectively with stakeholders, ensure that their requirements are met and build their confidence in the process, it is important to establish clearly the mechanism by which principles will be shared, agreed and then cascaded into Project documentation. - The OBC includes in chapters 8 and 9 a number of clear and practical statements about the control of risk, management arrangements and governance.
 The new project management team needs to put in place processes and procedures that will ensure compliance with these statements in the future.
 This is particularly important as the key contracts are being developed and will likely be negotiated in parallel thereby increasing the risk of mistakes through poor coordination or individuals not recognising the wider implications of their decisions.